comp41

 DESCRIPTION

-comp41 is a filter which compiles a text file containing a HP-41 user program (FOCAL) and translates it to a binary raw file.
+comp41 compiles a text file containing a HP-41 user program (FOCAL) from standard input or the file specified by the command line parameter INPUTFILE and writes the byte code to a LIF or binary raw file (default).

-An xrom_file consists of a number of lines, each consisting of 2 decimal numbers and a string (containing no whitespace), in that order, separated by whitespace.
-The string gives a name to the function specified by the first number as rr and the second number as nn.
-A xrom_file is necessary to compile commands of module or peripheral functions.
+A XROMFILE consists of a number of lines, each consisting of 2 decimal numbers and one or two strings (containing no whitespace), in that order, separated by whitespace.
+The first string gives a name to the function specified by the first number as rr and the second number as nn.
+The optional second string is the function name containing the Unicode characters listed above, which must not be used in the first string.
+The proper XROMFILE is necessary to compile commands of module or peripheral functions.

 OPTIONS